Jacob-MacMillan-Software/jacob-macmillan-software.github.io/_posts/2024-03-28-chess-engine.md

 board[from_square] = '.'
 ```

 This is just one option to use to store the chess board.
 It does have some downsides.
-It uses a list of 64 characters, which are generally harder to work with than numbers.
+It uses a list of 64 strings, which are generally harder to work with than numbers.
 If we want to know where every pawn is on the board,
 we need to loop through the entire array and check if the value is a `P` or a `p`.
 There is a better way, that's more common, called a bitboard.

 ## Bitboards